Lightmatter/wordpress-template/README.md

 ### Images
 * `assets/images/` - place your theme images here.
 Each image will be optimized when the build process is ran.

+TODO Format the following
+Gulp setup:
+ensure your local url is set up to match your locally hosted site (i.e. lightmatter.local or lightmater.dev)